yannbam/fresh-bash-mcp/STATUS.md

 # Bash MCP Project Status

-## Current Status: Completed Implementation
+## Current Status: Completed Implementation with MCP Integration

-The TypeScript Bash MCP (Master Control Program) project has been fully implemented and tested.
+The TypeScript Bash MCP (Master Control Program) project has been fully implemented, tested, and integrated with the Model Context Protocol (MCP).
 This document outlines what has been completed and potential future enhancements.

 ## Completed